 In both movies, the kids had adventures, plans, and communication (usually via walkie-talkie) with their neighborhood friends without the parents ever really knowing what’s going on.
 Now, of course, these are just movies, but I think there is some truth here that we can appreciate.
 Kids thrive in an environment where they have some control (age-appropriate) over their friendships.

 This doesn’t have to mean you are clueless like the parents in those movies, but we can give our kids a little leeway to manage friendships on their own.
 My 9-year-old is at an age where he wants to talk to his friends all the time.
-I love this but I do not want him to have a cellphone yet.
+I love this but I do not want him to have a full cellphone yet.
 I have read too many articles on the dangers of online games and social media to feel comfortable with the idea of a phone at this age.
-Instead, with his Relay, he can communicate with his friends using walkie-talkie-style voice messaging.
-Whether his friends have a Relay or a phone, he can chat with them and set up play plans without me constantly texting the friend’s parent.
+Instead, with the Gabb phone, he can communicate with his friends.

 Just as these 80s movies imply, research backs up the idea that friendships are key to children’s development.
 Studies have found that if a child is lonely or at risk for depression, but has just one friend, it can make all the difference.
 One friend can put this child on a different trajectory as they enter the tumultuous pre-teen and teen years.
 One friend can provide a buffer and mental health support to kids, even kids who are shy, “loners” or not very popular.